Hep G2

 Hep G2 (or HepG2) is a human liver cancer cell line.

-Hep G2 is an immortal cell line which was derived in 1975 from the liver tissue of a 15-year-old Caucasian male from Argentina with a well-differentiated hepatocellular carcinoma.
+Hep G2 is an immortal cell line which was derived in 1975 from the liver tissue of a 15-year-old Caucasian male from Argentina with a well-differentiated hepatoblastoma carcinoma.
 These cells are epithelial in morphology, have a modal chromosome number of 55, and are not tumorigenic in nude mice.
 The cells secrete a variety of major plasma proteins, e.g., albumin, and the acute-phase proteins fibrinogen, alpha 2-macroglobulin, alpha 1-antitrypsin, transferrin and plasminogen.
 They have been grown successfully in large-scale cultivation systems.
 Hepatitis B virus surface antigens have not been detected.
 Hep G2 will respond to stimulation with human growth hormone.

 Hep G2 cells are a suitable in vitro model system for the study of polarized human hepatocytes.
 Another well-characterized polarized hepatocyte cell line is the rat hepatoma-derived hybrid cell line WIF-B. With the proper culture conditions, Hep G2 cells display robust morphological and functional differentiation with a controllable formation of apical and basolateral cell surface domains (van IJzendoorn et al., 1997; 2000, etc.) that resemble the bile canalicular (BC) and sinusoidal domains, respectively, in vivo.